Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 Both a natural reserve and an ancient Mayan city, Calakmul is a true highlight not to be missed during a road trip in the Yucatan.

-The city of Campeche is an essential stop to rest after visiting Calakmul.
+The city of Campeche is an essential stop where you can rest after visiting Calakmul.
 Discover its charming downtown area and its ramparts.

 Mérida is the capital of the state of Yucatan.
 This colonial city is my favorite thanks to its dynamic and lively atmosphere and its undeniable charm.